In this article

 5. Bank loans and Lines of Credit

 Of course, all businesses can head to a bank for a traditional loan (personal, SBA, etc) or a line of credit (LOC) — it’s just a matter of whether you’ll be approved or not.
-In all cases, they’ll look at your personal credit score, history with the bank, and income to determine your loan amount and APR.
-If approved, you’ll pay back the loan or LOC over monthly installments, typically from 3 to 10 years.
+In all cases, they’ll look at your personal credit score, history with the bank, and income to determine your loan amount and APR, so you should be aware of these especially if you're applying for a first-time business loan.

 For established businesses, loans and LOC can be a great fit because you have the time in business and years of tax history to meet their qualifications.